 HMA permits legal torrenting, but not downloading copyrighted material.
 HMA says that if it receives a Digital Millennium Copyright Act (DMCA) complaint or similar, it will not hand over your identity.
 Repeated complaints, however, may lead to your account being suspended.

-Anecdotally, I have heard reports from HMA users who have received warnings over copyright offenses from their Internet Service Provider (ISP) or copyright holders after using the VPN to torrent with.
+Anecdotally, I have heard reports from HMA users who have received warnings over copyright offenses from their Internet Service Provider (ISP) or copyright holders after using the VPN for torrenting with.

 Is HideMyAss VPNs Secure?